yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters/create-clusters-multisync.md

 ![Add Cluster Wizard - Multi-region and size](/images/yb-cloud/cloud-addcluster-multisync.png)

-**Regions** - For each of the 3 regions, choose the [region](../../../release-notes#cloud-provider-regions) where the nodes will be located, and the VPC in which to deploy the nodes.
-Choose the number of nodes to deploy in the regions; each region has the same number of nodes.
-Only VPCs using the selected cloud provider are listed.
-The VPCs must be created before deploying the cluster.
+**Regions** - For each region, choose the following:

+- the [region](../../../release-notes#cloud-provider-regions) where the nodes will be located.
+- the VPC in which to deploy the nodes.
+Only VPCs using the selected cloud provider and available in the selected region are listed.
+For multi-region GCP clusters, the same VPC is used for all regions.
+VPCs must be created before deploying the cluster.
 Refer to [VPC networking](../../cloud-vpcs/).
+- the number of nodes to deploy in the regions; each region has the same number of nodes.

 **Node size** - enter the number of virtual CPUs per node and the disk size per node (in GB).